I feel it only fitting that I begin the A-To-Z Challenge with A for Aerth.

 Bonus Features: Games set on Aerth are among my most successful and popular campaigns.
 A bit of a bittersweet victory as I am not a D&D fan and would prefer to run something other than Fantasy 9.5 out of 10 times.

-Much of the material from the early campaigns were generated by combining several separate campaigns together.
-Many of my players were involved in campaigns at school and when we met at camp to run The Winghorn Guard I merged all the stuff from each of their school games into one world (Aerth) and than modified it as needed.
+Much of the material from the early campaigns was generated by combining several separate campaigns together.
+Many of my players were involved in campaigns at school and when we met at Summer Camp to run The Winghorn Guard, I merged all the stuff from each of their school games into one world (Aerth) and than modified it as needed.